Everything You Need to Get a Birth Certificate

 Each page includes a link for obtaining a birth certificate from the local vital records office, as well as a list of required information and necessary documents.
 This website also offers helpful guidance for getting a death certificate, marriage record, and divorce records.

-Required information for getting a Birth Certificate
+Required information for getting a birth certificate

 To get a birth certificate, you should have the following information ready: